 The leaves are down, now what?
 Well, now it is time to start rethinking free-range.
 With no tree cover chickens become easy prey for many animals, especially those who fly.
 A safety run with some sort of roofing will cut down on the risk to the chickens.
 As fall moves closer to winter, the animals become hungrier and the food supplies become limited.
 Your gorgeous girls are Grade A prime meat for all the predators.
 Make sure to close them in earlier and give them plenty of cover/hiding options during the day.

-Fall is also the perfect time to do one last super clean out of the coop before the winter weather begins to make it harder and harder.
+Fall is also the perfect time to do one last super clean of the coop, before the winter weather begins to make it harder and harder.
 Fall cleaning is every bit as important as spring cleaning in my book.
-All new bedding and bleached out super scrubbed dishes are just the start.
-I like to Shop-Vac the cobwebs and dust right on out of there.
-Leaving a fresh, sterilized coop behind.
+All new bedding and bleached-out, super-scrubbed dishes are just the start.
+I like to Shop-Vac the cobwebs and dust right on out of there, leaving a fresh, sterilized coop behind.
 I believe the chickens truly appreciate it.

 The days are shorter and the temps are falling, therefore, the girls are headed to bed earlier.
-Egg production decreases drastically with the shorter day.
+Egg production decreases drastically with a shorter day.
 So, should you light the coop?
 It is a personal choice in my opinion.
-Because our coop is in the barn it is lit until we shut it down after milking, around 9 pm.
-When we had regular coops we did not light the coop, after the first year, when we almost burnt down the coop.
+Because our coop is in the barn, it is lit until we shut it down after milking, around 9 pm.
+When we had regular coops, we did not light the coop after the first year, when we almost burnt down the coop.
 The heat debate is a whole other blog topic by itself.
 My theory is if you must heat, use a Sweeter Heater, it is truly the only safe choice I have seen.
 Heat lamps are a tragic accident waiting to happen.

 While most of us dread this time of year, I think the girls look forward to getting a much-deserved break in laying.
 Make sure to check all your chickens over, molting can be rough on the girls.
-A chicken saddle or two may be needed as they heal up in the cool damp fall weather.
-Make sure to watch closely for coughs and sneezing as well, fall time is a hard time!
-Adding some probiotics and electrolytes to their water may give them the boost they need during the climate change.
+A chicken saddle or two may be needed, as they heal up in the cool damp fall weather.
+Make sure to watch closely for coughs and sneezing as, well, fall time is a hard time!
+Adding some probiotics and electrolytes to their water may give them the boost they need during the weather changes.
 Good luck preparing for your next season!